donkeyanaphora/CAUSAL_INNER_PRODUCT/README.md

 # Causal-Basis Steering

-This repo explores **linear concept representations** and **activation steering** in GPT-2 using the framework from:
+This repo explores **linear concept representations** and **activation steering** using the framework from:

 > Kiho Park, Yo Joong Choe, Victor Veitch.
 > *The Linear Representation Hypothesis and the Geometry of Large Language Models*.
 ICML 2024.

-This repo is a small implementation of their **causal inner product** and **intervention** ideas for steering GPT-2’s outputs along a learned concept directions.
+This repo is a small implementation of their **causal inner product** and **intervention** ideas for steering language model outputs along a learned concept directions.

 ## Core idea
 Given a causal language model with: